manudana11/proyecto-web-noticias/README.md

 ## About This proyect!

-##

-### About the project:

-In the Frontend project we will combine the React + Sass, in addition to Javascript development.
+In the Frontend project we will combine React + Sass, in addition to Javascript development.

 # 📋 Pre requirements